robertoostenveld/arduino/esp8266_imu_osc/README.md

 ## References

+You can find the conceptual design and some photos on my [home page](http://robertoostenveld.nl/?p=835&preview=true).

 The IMU and AHRS code is mostly based on https://github.com/kriswiner/MPU9250.

 The interface for the wifi configuration is based on https://github.com/tzapu/WiFiManager.